-Thanksgiving is the top food holiday of the year, and we take it very seriously around here.
-Looking for Thanksgiving recipes?
-We’ve put together a list of the best of the best recipes to make your table shine.
+Thanksgiving is the top cooking holiday of the year, and we take it very seriously around here.
+We’ve put together a list of the best of the best Thanksgiving recipes to make your table shine.
 The approach?
 Our recipes are full of colorful vegetables, seasonal flavors and cozy vibes.
-You’ll find recipes for all types of diets: vegetarian and vegan Thanksgiving recipes, gluten free spins, and overall healthier spins on classics.
-You’ll find gourmet green bean casserole made from scratch, and pumpkin pie made with not one ounce of butter.
+You’ll find ideas for all types of diets: vegetarian and vegan Thanksgiving ideas, gluten free spins, and overall healthier spins on classics.
+The theme?
+Each recipe is undeniably delicious.

 At the top of the best Thanksgiving recipes: mashed sweet potatoes!
 Serve them savory instead of sweet and they'll be a hit with everyone.
 Here they're combined with Yukon gold potatoes and garlic, and mashed together into a savory sweet puree.
 Top with chives and serve warm.

 This ain’t your mama’s green bean casserole: it's a fresh spin made all from scratch!
 It’s got crisp tender green beans and real mushrooms.
 The creamy sauce coats each of the beans, but isn’t gloppy.
 And it’s got a new take on the traditional fried onion topping: using crushed potato chips!
 Here's a modern take on this holiday favorite.